 NFWF Announces Additional Project in Florida

 WASHINGTON, D.C.
-(February 3, 2020) – The National Fish and Wildlife Foundation (NFWF) today announced a new project funded by the Gulf Environmental Benefit Fund (GEBF) in Florida.
-The project, developed in consultation with state and federal resource agencies, is designed to remedy harm and reduce the risk of future harm to natural resources of a type that were affected by the 2010 Deepwater Horizon oil spill.
+(March 19, 2020) - The National Fish and Wildlife Foundation (NFWF) today announced a new project funded by the Gulf Environmental Benefit Fund (GEBF) in Florida.
+The project, developed in consultation with state and federal resource agencies, is designed to remedy harm and reduce the risk of future harm to natural resources that were affected by the 2010 Deepwater Horizon oil spill.

 Rob Blumenthal, NFWF